dholt13/Azure-Cloud-Native-SOC-and-Honeypot-Lab/README.md

-# Azure Cloud-Native SOC and Honeypot Lab
+# Azure Cloud-Native SOC and Honeypot Project

 This project simulates the implementation of a cloud-native Security Operations Center (SOC) using Microsoft Sentinel paired with an intentional Virtual Machine Honeypot deployed in Microsoft Azure.